 Baron Kane, after defeating the ravenous demon form he turned into in death.
 Beating him cleanses his spirit, and he reunites with his still living wife Cora.

-Degraded Boss: The giants, first encountered early in the game where Dust saves Oneida and Geehan, later becomes regular enemies.
-The same happens for the red claw enemies in Sorrowing Meadows and floating ice enemies in Blackmoor Mountains.
+Degraded Boss: The Giants, first encountered early in the game where Dust saves Oneida and Geehan, later become regular enemies.
+The same happens for the Crows in Sorrowing Meadows and Frites in Blackmoor Mountains.

 Difficulty Spike: The Sorrowing Meadows.
 Two new types of enemy — a mook maker who occasionally summons enemies which explode if you run into them and a creature which can knock you out of midair — are some of the few enemies in the game which present any real threat to Dust.
 The difficulty bump in platforming/level navigation comes in the previous level, though.

-Dub Step: Once you find both of the Duck DJ friends, the Sanctuary turns into a rave party, and the music has a light peppering of dub.
+Dub Step: Once you find both of the Hyperduck DJ friends, the Sanctuary turns into a rave party, and the music has a light peppering of dub.

 Enemy Summoner: A flying wizard in the Sorrowing Meadows endlessly summons zombies and exploding zombies for as long as it can see you, until you run from it or kill it.
 For added annoyance, it teleports from melee attacks, making Fidget the only one capable of harming it.